CarsonKompon/pico-night-punkin/README.md

 If you have multiple duets in your chart, you can duplicate lines 99-103 and repeat to make as many as you want.

 # Modifying the Spritesheet
 I won't go into too much detail here, as it's very messy, but characters are drawn in tab 5 of the code editor.
+Not all carts are the same, so the following information may be inaccurate if you aren't using `fnf-pico.p8` as a base.

 `char_animate()` includes the x,y,width,height of the sprite on the spritesheet for each direction.
 With 0 being the left character, 1 being the right.
 And the directions being 0,1,2,3 - left,down,up,right.